MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 ### Macro-enabled add-in files for PowerPoint and Excel

-Macro-enabled Add-in files for PowerPoint and Excel that are downloaded from the internet will have the Mark of the Web (MOTW) attribute.
+Macro-enabled Add-in files for PowerPoint and Excel that are downloaded from the internet will have Mark of the Web.
 For example, Add-in files with the following extensions:

 - .ppa
 - .ppam
 - .xla
 - .xlam

 When the user tries to install the macro-enabled Add-in, by using **File** > **Options** > **Add-ins** or by using the **Developer** ribbon, the Add-in will be loaded in a disabled state and the user will be blocked from using the Add-in.
-If the user trusts the source of the Add-in file, they can remove the Mark of the Web attribute from the Add-in file, and then reopen PowerPoint or Excel to use the Add-in.
+If the user trusts the source of the Add-in file, they can remove Mark of the Web from the Add-in file, and then reopen PowerPoint or Excel to use the Add-in.

 If you have a group of users that need to use macro-enabled Add-in files without macros being blocked, you can take the following actions.